 Proteaceae species for summer rainfall climates

 Of the more than 360 species that make up the family Proteaceae in South Africa, all but 30 are found only in the winter rainfall region of South Africa, known as The Cape Floral Kingdom.
-This area, which stretches from Nieuwoudtville in the north eastern part of the Western Cape Province to Grahamstown in the Eastern Cape Province, includes the winter rainfall region of South Africa and those areas that are partially affected by this Mediterranean climate, and which often have their rain in autumn and spring, as well as areas which receive summer rainfall.
+This area, which stretches from Nieuwoudtville in the north eastern part of the Western Cape Province to Grahamstown in the Eastern Cape Province, includes the winter rainfall region of South Africa, those areas that are partially affected by this Mediterranean climate which often have their rain in autumn and spring, as well as areas which receive summer rainfall.

 Leucodendron argenteum